carissaeats/carissaeats.github.io/_posts/beyond/2020-04-02-losangeles.md

         </div>
     </div>
     <p>
-        Something remarkable to me is how bubble tea shops in L.A. are not just the regular global franchises, like Kung Fu Tea, Gong Cha, CoCo, etc., but rather smaller localized chains or mom and pop shops.
+        Something remarkable to me is how bubble tea shops in LA are not just the regular global franchises, like Kung Fu Tea, Gong Cha, CoCo, etc., but rather smaller localized chains or mom and pop shops.
 On the East Coast, bubble tea shops are almost purely these chains, with very few small businesses completely specializing in bubble tea. <strong><a href="https://www.onezo.us/" target="_blank" class="nounderline">OneZo</a></strong> has expanded more, even opening up a location in Manhattan, but OneZo is unique as it creates its boba pearls from scratch, meaning there are no additives or artificial flavorings.
 They're able to control the product from start to finish, which makes you feel a little bit better about drinking bubble tea.
 They claim to be the world's first bubble tea brand to serve made-in-house fresh boba, which is certainly difficult to find.
 I got the brown sugar boba milk, which had perfectly chewy tapioca pearls coated in a sticky brown sugar mixture.
 This place has many locations throughout California and is slowly making its way throughout the U.S..
 OneZo is an absolute MUST-TRY!
     </p>
     <h5><a href="https://www.factoryteabar.com/" target="_blank" class="nounderline">Factory Tea Bar</a></h5>
     <div class="singleimagecontainer">